alegrageragarces/alegrageragarces/README.md

 ### 📚 Background
 I am Maria (she/her), a Quantum Informatics PhD student at the University of Edinburgh, with a passion for quantum software.
+I am currently an intern at Quantinuum's compiler team, working on compiler level optimizations with both Rust and Python.
 My career thus far looks a bit like this:

 - 2019/2024 Bsc Physics at the University of Bath